For the sake of my health, until I retire or change to an

 on PRIVACY, AGED, DIFFERENTLY ABLED, AND OTHER forms of human rights this week:

-- the experiences of a filmmaker couple with their autistic children; two weeks after going to the media after two years of red tape delays, a disabled boy will finally receive a suitable wheelchair; rude, invasive questions for a woman with an assistance dog;
+- the experiences of a filmmaker couple with their autistic children; two weeks after going to the media after two years of red tape delays, a disabled boy will finally receive a suitable wheelchair; rude, invasive questions for a woman with an assistance dog; - With regard to war (noting that

-• With regard to war (noting that economic ties do NOT prevent war), violence and hate generally:
+economic ties do NOT prevent war), violence

-- an opinion that the withdrawal of the USA and Russia from a major Cold War treaty need not be catastrophic, as, based on history, other approaches to containment exist . . . (but is POTUS45 or anyone in his team smart enough to know that, let alone savvy enough to take it?); lessons on peacekeeping from the Rwandan genocide – including what can be accomplished through dialogue, etc (but overall, I consider the genocide shows that there is a need for a properly resource and appropriate level of any peacekeeping, and that, as was demonstrated in Timor-Leste, where the rules of the intervention were informed by the FAILURES in Rwanda, it must not be hamstrung); after an active search - willingly aided by the teenager’s family - and lockdown of hundreds of schools, a US “teenager believed to be armed and ‘infatuated’ with the Columbine massacre has been found dead” by suicide; an ongoing series of retaliations has now included an attempted murder by gun at close range - which shows how hard it is for many people to actually kill another human being, something the military knows and that gun nuts – particularly in the USA - should think about when advocated more guns “for defence”; in my home city, “a second man has died almost a week after a shooting outside [a] nightclub”; a call for corporal punishment of children to be banned;
+- an opinion that the withdrawal of the USA and Russia from a major Cold War treaty need not be catastrophic, as, based on history, other approaches to containment exist . . . (but is POTUS45 or anyone in his team smart enough to know that, let alone savvy enough to take it?); lessons on peacekeeping from the Rwandan genocide – including what can be accomplished through dialogue, etc (but overall, I consider the genocide shows that there is a need for a properly resource and appropriate level of any peacekeeping, and that, as was demonstrated in Timor-Leste, where the rules of the intervention were informed by the FAILURES in Rwanda, it must not be hamstrung); after an active search - willingly aided by the teenager’s family - and lockdown of hundreds of schools, a US “teenager believed to be armed and ‘infatuated’ with the Columbine massacre has been found dead” by suicide; an ongoing series of retaliations has now included an attempted murder by gun at close range - which shows how hard it is for many people to actually kill another human being, something the military knows and that gun nuts – particularly in the USA - should think about when advocated more guns “for defence”; in my home city, “a second man has died almost a week after a shooting outside [a] nightclub”; a call for corporal punishment of children to be banned; - With regard to spirituality, personal growth, and psychism generally (including empathy, revolutionary

-• With regard to spirituality, personal growth, and psychism generally (including empathy, revolutionary love, survival after death, good religion, UFOs, being single / asexual / off-grid / non-conformist / true to yourself):
+love, survival after death, good religion, UFOs, being single / asexual / off-grid / non-conformist / true to yourself):

-- some thoughts on career change; a statement of the obvious “being friends with an ex is possible” with a condition “if your intentions are pure” (and how do they define “pure”?); distraction and the equivalent of “binge watching” has existed for centuries – or longer; a journalists quest for a more meaningful life has led to a book and connection to “Weave: The Social Fabric Project;
+- some thoughts on career change; a statement of the obvious “being friends with an ex is possible” with a condition “if your intentions are pure” (and how do they define “pure”?); distraction and the equivalent of “binge watching” has existed for centuries – or longer; a journalists quest for a more meaningful life has led to a book and connection to “Weave: The Social Fabric Project”; - With regard to natural and other catastrophes:

-- “measles cases worldwide rose by 300% during the first three months of 2019 compared with the same period last year, the World Health Organization (WHO) has said, amid growing concerns over the impact of anti-vaccination campaigns, particularly spread through social media”; at least 28 dead from a bus crash in Portugal; a wall collapse has killed 13 people in South Africa; Cyclone Idai killed over 1,000 people, displaced hundreds of thousands, and left an aid bill of around $2 billion; Iran will “up to $2 billion from the country's sovereign wealth fund for relief and reconstruction after devastating floods” left two million people in need of aid;
+- “measles cases worldwide rose by 300% during the first three months of 2019 compared with the same period last year, the World Health Organization (WHO) has said, amid growing concerns over the impact of anti-vaccination campaigns, particularly spread through social media”; at least 28 dead from a bus crash in Portugal; a wall collapse has killed 13 people in South Africa; Cyclone Idai killed over 1,000 people, displaced hundreds of thousands, and left an aid bill of around $2 billion; Iran will “up to $2 billion from the country's sovereign wealth fund for relief and reconstruction after devastating floods” left two million people in need of aid; - With regard to overcrowding and “modern“ lifestyle issues (such as conflict minerals,

 on climate change (our World War III?) and other environmental matters:

-- a fish kill in the Gippsland lakes in my home state (the comment about natural cycles of salinity is wrong, as the connection to Bass Strait that allows salty water in is a human construction); criticism over lack of transparency around water buybacks for Australia’s Murray-Darling river basin; a community-led energy network”; more problems with the invasive European wasp; possible illegal fishing in northern Australia; some restaurants will only serve seafood from sustainable sources; a stupid argument over safety in the solar power industry;
+- a fish kill in the Gippsland lakes in my home state (the comment about natural cycles of salinity is wrong, as the connection to Bass Strait that allows salty water in is a human construction); criticism over lack of transparency around water buybacks for Australia’s Murray-Darling river basin; a “community-led energy network”; more problems with the invasive European wasp; possible illegal fishing in northern Australia; some restaurants will only serve seafood from sustainable sources; a stupid argument over safety in the solar power industry;

 - other environmental matters have occurred in: South Africa, Mongolia;